 After making your changes and running the tests, you may see a test failure mentioning that "some generated files differ from the expected functional tests output."
 If you have made changes that affect the HTML output generated by Pelican, and the changes to that output are expected and deemed correct given the nature of your changes, then you should update the output used by the functional tests.
-To do so, make sure you have both en_EN.utf8 and fr_FR.utf8 locales installed, and then run the following two commands:
+To do so, make sure you have both en\EN.utf8 and fr\FR.utf8 locales installed, and then run the following command: